Living With Endometriosis

 Interesting read on treatments doctors do not seek for themselves

-Posted by steph Published in doctors, Featured
+Posted by steph Published in Doctors, Featured

 While reading this article, put it in the context of managing endometriosis.
 Many of us have had repeat surgeries, only to still be in debilitating pain.